Actindo-AG/Documentation/ActindoWorkFlow/Operation/06_InsertStaticInput.md

 #### Prerequisites

+- You have the required rights to edit a workflow.
-The transition you want to add has additional input ports.
+- The transition you want to add has additional input ports.

 #### Procedure